openwdl/wdl/versions/1.1/SPEC.md

     Array[File]  a
     Array[File]+ b
     Array[File]? c
+    # If the next line were uncommented it would cause an error
-    #File+ d <-- can't do this, + only applies to Arrays
+    # + only applies to Array, not File
+    #File+ d
-    Array[File]+? e  # An optional array that, if defined, must contain at least one element }
+    # An optional array that, if defined, must contain at least one element
+    Array[File]+? e
+  }

   command {
     /bin/mycmd ${sep=" " a}
     /bin/mycmd ${sep="," b}